uysalemre/Functional-Programming/README.md

 There are functional languages using object oriented features like F#, Ocaml, Scala.
 Also there are imperative languages using functional features like Python, Ruby, C#, Java.

-## Color Manupulation With Haskell
+## Color Manipulation With Haskell
    - [PROJECT](project.pdf)
    - [CODE](solutions.hs)
    - [CODE EXPLANATION](solutionsReport.pdf)